RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2025-04-04-newsletter.md

 type: text
 ---

-## The University of Sheffield Research Software Engineering Community Newsletter March 2025
+## The University of Sheffield Research Software Engineering Community Newsletter April 2025

 Welcome to the April 2025 newsletter for the research software community at The University of Sheffield, featuring news, opportunities, events and training for you.